How to Create an Online Marketplace: From Idea to Development

 There are several proven basic monetization options to use:

 - Commission from operations.
-This is one of the most popular business models.
+This is one of the most popular business models for online marketplaces.
 Users can take advantage of it as they do not pay any fees to the marketplace until they start getting real customers and profits.
 The website receives benefits from such cooperation as well since it charges a percentage of the total amount of the money passing through it.
 Examples: Etsy.com, Fiverr.com.

 - Monthly subscription.
 Users pay for a certain period when they use a trading platform.
 Its cost, customer engagement and retention issues are the weak points of this business model.

 - Freemium.
-Sellers on the marketplace pay for additional features, such as a private message function or to place an additional range of products (extended list of services).
+Sellers on the marketplace pay for additional features, such as a private message function or to place an additional range of goods (extended list of services).

 - Ad promotion.
-Sellers use the website for free and only pay to make their ads or product pages more visible.
-For example, sellers can pay to get their products on the main page or at the top of the main list.
+Sellers use the platform for free and only pay to make their ads or product pages more visible.
+For example, sellers can pay to get their offers on the main page or at the top of the main list.

-Some marketplaces combine several business models at once while searching for the most advantageous combination of monetization options.
+Some startups combine several business models at once while searching for the most advantageous combination of monetization options.

 Want to start a project?